Physiological adaptation and evolution

 Research in the Reysenbach lab focuses on studying the microbial ecology of high temperature terrestrial and deep-sea hydrothermal vents.
 We are interested in global patterns of biodiversity in these ecosystems and use the observations to study the physiological ecology and diversity of key thermophilic populations.
 We use a combination of classical cultivation, molecular phylogenetic, metagenomic and transcriptomic approaches to address these fundamental questions about ecosystems that are so tightly connected to the geology and geochemistry of their environment.

 Researchers in the Perona lab use genetics, biochemistry, bioinformatics and Xray crystallography to understand unique aspects of metabolism in a variety of methanogenic archaea, including hyperthermophiles that flourish in sea floor sediments under high pressures and in the absence of oxygen.
-These microorganisms are a key source of atmospheric methane, which contributes significantly to greenhouse warming.
-We are particularly interested in exploring the interdependence of methanogenesis and protein synthesis in these organisms, including several unique aspects of sulfur metabolism.

 The Stedman lab studies viruses from extreme environments, with a focus on high temperature acidic environments, such as those found in Lassen Volcanic National Park.
 These viruses have novel genomes and shapes and may provide tools for biotechnology, drug delivery and medical imaging.
 We use a combination of metagenomics, genetics, and biochemistry to understand the role that these viruses play in extreme environments.